Reading Your Award Letter

 - Page 2: You will find a brief description of the aid options you were offered.
 If you are viewing your award online using the student myBanner account you can click on the different aid options to view the description.

 - Page 3: Step-by-step instructions on how to accept the aid you would like to use.
-These instructions can also be found by clicking here.
 Please see below for answers to some of our frequently asked questions about award letters or contact us for more information.

 Award Letter FAQ